AcrobaticSam/Full-Stack-Website-CreedFunding-Django-Angular-MongoDB/README.md

 # Creedfunding | Django-Angular11 WebProject
  Creedfunding is a crowdfunding website built using Django,Django RestFrameWork,MongoDB and Angular11

- # To Eun The Project
+ # To Run The Project
  1. Start the backend server for API use by opening the folder in VS code (Located in Backend Directory)
  2. Run this command , <b> python manage.py runserver 8080 </b>
  3. Then Start the Frontend (Angular Part)  by opening the folder in VS code (Located in Frontend Directory)